Jeffypop45/CSCE-155N-Final/README.md

 Pout=Pin-Ploss;
 Y=Pout./Pin;

 We now are done listing all our variables.
 Next step is to set this up in a way that Matlab will plot a graph of what we want.
 The graph we want is PowerVsEfficiency, which will include Power on the x Axis and Efficiency on the Y axis.
 To do this, we first need to set what we want x and y to represent.
 To do so, we will set x=Pin, and y=Y.
-Putting this together,, we now have
+Putting this together, we now have

 function PowerTrainPropulsion=PowerVsEfficiency(Pin,C0,C1,C2,Ploss,Pout,Y)
 Pin=[0:1:125];